ali-2x/King-Up/README.md

 * Start the game and follow the on-screen prompts to make your moves.
 * Compete against the computer players to strategically place, move, and vote for your characters.
 * The game ends after one round, and the player with the most points wins.

+**Acknowledgments**

+This project was developed as part of a programming assignment for the course - Problem Solving using Object Oriented Programming in Java.
+Designed By: Dr. Kevin Wang, Lecturer at HKBU Computer Science Department